-Shanhaiguan (Shanhai Pass) became known as the "First Pass under Heaven" since ancient times.
-It is a major pass of the Great Wall, with strategic importance at its eastern beginning.
-Laolongtou, meaning "Old Dragon's Head" in Chinese is the place where the wall itself meets the Pacific Ocean at Bohai Sea.
+Shanhaiguan (Shanhai Pass) has been known as the "First Pass Under Heaven" since ancient times.
+It is a major pass of the Great Wall, with strategic importance at its east coast beginning.
+'Old Dragon's Head' is where the wall itself meets “the Pacific Ocean” at the Bohai Gulf.

 The Great Wall at Shanhaiguan has a long history of more than 600 years, and held a very important military position in ancient times.
-Most of the walls are well preserved and still keep their original look.
+Most of the wall and fortifications are well preserved, and still have their original look.

-History: In 1381, General Xu Da of the Ming Dynasty (1368–1644) led the construction of Shanhaiguan Great Wall.
-"Shan" means "mountain" and "hai" means "sea" in Chinese language, Shanhai Pass got its name due to its position between mountain and sea.
-It served as an important frontier defence since then.
+In 1381, General Xu Da of the Ming Dynasty (1368–1644) led the construction of the Shanhaiguan Great Wall defences.
+Shan means 'mountain' and hai means 'sea', and Shanhai Pass got its name due to its position between mountains and sea.

-Dimensions: The Great Wall at Shanhaiguan stretches 26 kilometers (16 miles) long.
+The Great Wall at Shanhaiguan stretched 26 kilometers (16 miles) long, closing the 10-kilometer gap between the mountains of Horn Peak and the sea at 'Old Dragon Head', and continuing 16 km in the mountains to the fort of 'Nine Openings'.
 The average height is 12 meters (39 feet), its width over 10 meters (33 feet).
 It was built of rammed earth faced with bricks.

 The scenery of the Great Wall varies with the seasons and each season has its pros and cons.
 Click here for what you can expect on the Great Wall near Beijing.